-ISS Action Security provides its guards with annual training specific to security at USMMA.
+Acadia Security provides its guards with annual training specific to security at USMMA.
 This training includes six (6) hours of active shooter training, two (2) hours of disability awareness, two (2) hours of note taking and report writing, two (2) hours of physical security and access control, two (2) hours of urban terrorism awareness and two (2) hours of customer service.
 The guards also receive training in equipment, systems, procedures and policies specific to USMMA.

 The Academy has formal understandings with the Village of Kings Point Police Department and the Nassau County Police Department to provide additional emergency resources if necessary.
 DPS maintains a liaison with other Federal, state and local law enforcement agencies.
 Investigative support is provided by the Department of Transportation Office of the Inspector General.
 The United States Attorney's Office for the Eastern District of New York handles matters dealing with criminal offenses, petty offenses and summonses.
-In certain rare circumstances, such matters may be handled by the Nassau County District Attorney's Office.